Gamify-IT/regexgame-backend/README.md

-# Singlechoice-Backend
+# Finitequiz-Backend
-This repo serves to persist the singlechoice data in a db and to communicate with different Microservices.
+This repo serves to persist the finitequiz data in a db and to communicate with different Microservices.

 # Development